Essential September Gardening Jobs

 Autumn garden clearance

-Prepare the soil and plant Spring bulbs
+Prepare the soil and plant Spring flowering bulbs

-Time to make cuttings and divide perennials
+Cut and divide perennials

 garden-in-the-autumn